menabebawy1/Faster-Sort/README.md

 This makes sense as 'z' is indeed lexicographically greater than 'apple'.

-There is a hiccup though, an integer in c++ (32 bits), can only go up to 2147483647.
+There is a hiccup though.
+An integer in C++ (32 bits), can only go up to 2147483647.
 This limits us to log27(2^32) letters.
 That is only 6 letters.
+A 7 letter word would not fit inside an int if we use our algorithm to convert it to a number.
 What if we use a long int? a long long int? a __int128?

 Well the max we can do with a __int128 is log27(2^128) which is 26.
 That is 26 letters which should be able to cover any word.
 Well, what about longer strings?
 We could definetly use a BigInt library for that, but for now, we're going to settle for a max size of 26 chrachters.
 Let's write an algorithm that is capable of sorting any real word, which should be less than 26 in length.